snat-s/m/classify_metadata/README.md

 in their README.

-So, I decided to try out a range of models including the base model for Stella called gte-1.5 and Arctic Embed.
-Along with others like all-mpnet-base, distillbert, flant-t5-small and bert-base-uncased. # TODO: make this list full.
+So, I decided to try out a range of models including the base model for Stella called gte-large-1.5 and Arctic Embed.
+Along with others like all-mpnet-base, distillbert, flant-t5-small and bert-base-uncased.

-Finetuning a model is pretty simple with Huggingface because it abstracts a lot of the code from you and thanks to just freezing the main model and training the embeddings and the classifier head I could run the entire thing in my laptop.
-After a series of runs, I found that for my problem the most performant model was `Alibaba-large-gte-1.5`, it got up to 59.14% of accuracy on all classes.
-That's not thaaat bad for a first attempt and such a low training dataset.
+Finetuning a model is pretty simple with Huggingface because it abstracts a lot of the code from you and thanks to just freezing the main model and training the embeddings and the classifier head I could run the entire thing in my laptop without the need of an external GPU[^3].
+After a series of runs, I found that for my problem the most performant model was `Alibaba-large-gte-1.5`, it got up to 59.14% of accuracy.

 ![accuracy of different models through time](./assets/accuracy_first_experiments.png)